by Linda Straker

 “We are delighted to have this service offered to passengers coming to Grenada,” said Patricia Maher, Chief Executive Officer of the Grenada Tourism Authority (GTA)

 In an earlier news release announcing that the service will be available to Grenada, David Clark, Vice President, Network Planning at JetBlue said, “Our customers are quickly discovering Grenada and its world-class beaches, attractions, and luxury resorts.
-Now customers traveling between New York and this Caribbean gem can enjoy the finest service and comfort during their flight.”
+Now customers travelling between New York and this Caribbean gem can enjoy the finest service and comfort during their flight.”

 The GTA had a special meet and greet for all arriving passengers on the flight.
 “There is no better way to start a visit here that with festival steel pan music and tasty local beverages,” said Maher, who confirmed that the 16 Mint passengers also received a special spice gift basket.